Non-traded REITs Land in FINRA’s Cross Hairs

 Based on Ms. Axelrod’s remarks, it seems likely that we’ll see a number of new enforcement actions filed in the coming months against broker-dealers for actions related to the sale and recommendation of non-traded REITs.
 These claims will likely involve misrepresentations, lack of due diligence, and unsuitable recommendations.
 Investor claims based on such misconduct likely will rise as well.

-For more information about non-traded REITs and to find out why they’re generally considered too risky for the average investor, click here.
 If you believe you have suffered losses in a non-traded REIT due to a broker’s misconduct, contact us to discuss your case or complete the online form on the top of this page and we will respond promptly.